Arrah: Culture

-The city has industry area located near Koilwar.
-The mineral which is abundant here is sand of Son river.
-The alluvial deposits of Ganga river is considered suitable for brick making, the city mainly produces the revenue through building materials like sand and bricks.
-In last three year, 300 million tonnes of sand has been mined which has produced a royalty of ₹2800 crores.

-Tourism
+Cityscape

+Urban structure and land use

+Arrah's urban structure is its significant semi-agrarian landscape.
+Within the city's 3,136-hectare boundary, nearly half of the land (49.01%) is used for agriculture, a stark contrast to the area dedicated to urban functions.
+Residential zones comprise just 9.47% of the total area, concentrated in compact zones, while the primary commercial hub is centered around Ara Chowk.
+Industrial use is minimal at 0.51%, with other uses like administrative, educational, and recreational facilities occupying smaller portions of the landscape.

+Notable sites

 Arrah is a holy place for Jains and there are 44 Jain temples in the city.
 There is a centuries-old Jain temple of Parashanatha in the Masarh village.
+One such temple is located at Dhanupra on the Arrah-Koilwar road, which was built in 1815.
 Some notable places of Arrah are:

 Aranya Devi Temple

 This is a temple of Aranya Devi (Forest Goddess).
 She is said to be the deity goddess of Ara town.
 Here one statue is of Adi Shakti and the second is established by the Pandavas.
 The temple is very old and draws many devotees every day.
 It is situated at the top of stone boulders.